In this article, we are going to show you how to take your comprehension skills to the next level and begin analysing texts.

 “Cheated of feature by dissembling nature / deformed, unfinish’d, sent before my time“

 |Close up shots of Richard’s pained face|

 The benefits are:

-A mind map is a visual diagram that connect ideas and points.
+A mind map is a visual diagram that connects ideas and points.

 You can sort out ideas and themes or even plan your response to a question.

 Now that you are aware of some note-taking methods, it is time for your child to try them out and see which works best!

 We now know that textual analysis develops critical thinking skills like weighing options and conceptualising ideas.
 But you need to communicate these to others, now.

 So, in Part 5: How to plan written responses, we will explain how to think about and plan your responses to questions.
 We’ll explain why planning is so important, and how to make it part of an efficient process for studying English.

 © Matrix Education and www.matrix.edu.au, 2019.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matrix Education and www.matrix.edu.au with appropriate and specific direction to the original content.